abeeraz379/Predicting-Irrigation-Need/README.md

 # Predicting-Irrigation-Need
 - By : ABeer Al-Zebda | Machine Learning Engineer

-A supervised machine learning project that predicts irrigation needs using multi-class classification techniques.
-The model is trained on a synthetic dataset (630,000 samples) generated from a deep learning model using the original Irrigation Water Requirement Prediction Dataset.
+# 📋 **Project Overview **

-# 📋 **Predicting Irrigation Need - Project Steps**
+**A supervised machine learning project that predicts irrigation needs using multi-class classification techniques.
+The model is trained on a synthetic dataset (630,000 samples) generated from a deep learning model using the original Irrigation Water Requirement Prediction Dataset.**

-## **Project Workflow - Step by Step with Results**
+## **Project Workflow **

 ### **1. Environment Setup**
 **Actions:** Install ML libraries, setup Jupyter environment